solaranamnesis/David-Friedrich-Weinland/Uber-die-in-Meteoriten-entdeckten-Tierreste/full-text-english.md

 #### _Thyriscus formosus_.
 N. sp.
 (Hahn: [Table 30, Fig. 3](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_30-3_edit-b.jpg).)

 The diameter of the whole piece shown here is 0.70 mm.
 Diameter of an entire funnel 0.35 mm.
-Diameter of the individual balls 0.01 mm.
+Diameter of the individual little balls 0.01 mm.
 Distance of the holes from each other 0.006 mm.
 Diameter of the holes 0.001 mm.
 From the meteorite fall of Knyahinya.

 ### 3. _Goniobrochus_.
 Nov. gen.